faithvoid/MixxxUtilities/README.md

 ## [MIDIScanner](https://github.com/faithvoid/MIDIScanner)
 ![](https://github.com/faithvoid/MIDIScanner/raw/main/screenshot.png)

 A terminal program that shows CC/Note/Channel/Value input information for MIDI controllers, useful for mapping out MIDI devices for controller scripts.
-Currently only tested on Linux, should compile on all operating systems but has only been tested on Linux.
+Works on Linux and macOS but should also compile on Windows, and can be run in the background at the same time as another application using the same selected MIDI controller (such as Mixxx).

 ### Why(?)
 Manually mapping out values by hand or via --controller-debug in Mixxx has been a NIGHTMARE for me, so I made this small program to leave running in the background while I map controls and work on their respective scripts.
 You'll need to convert the values to hexadecimal, but the MIDI mapping guide on Mixxx explains exactly how to do that!